 During the third quarter of 2012, the Company issued 807,067 shares of Series A convertible Preferred Stock and warrants to purchase 606,966 shares of Series A convertible Preferred Stock with an exercise price of \$4.50 per share for an aggregate of cash amounting to \$3,506 and conversion of advances payable amounting to \$125.
-The Company recorded offering costs relating to these purchases amounting to \$611 as a reduction to the Series A convertible Preferred Stock
+The Company recorded offering costs relating to these purchases amounting to \$611 as a charge to additional paid in capital.